mrabarnett/mrab-regex/docs/Features.rst

 For testing and comparison with the current 're' module the new implementation is in the form of a module called 'regex'.

-Also included are the compiled binary .pyd files for Python 2.5-2.7 and Python 3.1-3.4 on 32-bit Windows.

 Old vs new behaviour
 --------------------